AndyJiang0818/Big-Data-Project-1/README.md

 #### Query 2:
 1. A compound can treat a disease if the compound or its resembled compound up-regulates/down- regulates a gene, but the location down-regulates/up-regulates the gene in an opposite direction where the disease occurs.
 Find all compounds that can treat a new disease name (i.e. the missing edges between compound and disease excluding existing drugs)
 2. All the data are stored in neo4j

+## Potential Improvements
+1. Choose a better NoSQL database
+2. Design a better database schema
+3. Create a better index to support read operations
+4. Create a better index to support the query
+5. Reduce $lookup: For user running too many $lookup operations on our data.
+Take advantage of MongoDB’s rich schema model to embed related data in a single collection.
+6. Avoid unbounded array: If the documents contain array fields with many elements, which can degrade query performance.
+7. Remove unnecessary index: unnecessary indexes in the collection, which can consume disk space and degrade write performance.
+8. Reduce the size of large documents: If we have excessively large documents, which can degrade the performance of our most frequent queries.
+9. Reduce number of collections: If we have an exceedingly high number of collections in a database, which can result in unnecessary disk space usage.
+10. Improve of case insensitive regex queries: we are executing case-insensitive regex queries which could be improved with an index.